freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/authentication.md

 ### OPTIONAL: How to change the password of a user

-To do so, you have to use an access token of the user you want to delete or from the admin.
+To do so, you have to use an access token of the User you want to update or from the admin.
 You can use the [FREME api documentation page]({{site.baseurl | prepend: site.url}}/api-doc/full.html#!/User/put_user_username) or a curl call like the following:

 ```